mhvwerts/randommw/README.md

 ## Usage

 For simple generation of normally distributed random numbers (double precision), only `randommw.c` and `randommw.h` are needed.
-By default, this uses the MWC_52 uniform PRNG, which should be suitable for many applications.
+By default, this uses the MWC256 uniform PRNG, which should be suitable for most applications.

 Here is a minimal example, which only uses two fucntions: `RanInit()` for initialization and `DRanNormalZig()` for normally-distributed random numbers.